Best south america Ski resorts in 2026

 Argentina Ski Resorts: Chapelco, Cerro Bayo

 All of these Patagonian resorts can receive a lot of precipitation, but temperatures can rise occasionally and that snow can turn to rain.
-The good news is that storms generally finish cool, so the rain often transitions back to snow adding more fresh snow to the deep bases.
+The good news is that storms generally finish cool, so on the times it does rain, it often transitions back to snow adding more fresh snow to the deep bases.

 South America Tree Skiing